 Some people who use NENA’s services choose to volunteer their time at the center.
 They and many others in the York Community make NENA’s ongoing work possible.
 Several agencies also refer individuals needing to complete community service requirements.

 Another valuable service the Northeast Neighborhood Association provides is monthly food delivery to seniors and the disabled who live in nearby apartment buildings.
 Residents who desire this assistance should contact their building supervisor to discuss eligibility.

 NENA further serves the neighborhood by informing residents about city codes and ordinances and about how to contact city departments regarding needs, services, and complaints.
 NENA works with neighbors to keep the area clean and safe.

-In cooperation with York City Campus of Stillmeadow Nazarene, NENA is the managing entity for a community garden installed in 2010 at the intersection of Walnut and Broad Streets.
-Residents interested in cultivating a plot can reserve a plot by calling 717-845-5641, or fill out our contact form.
-Unreserved plots are cultivated to grow produce that is distributed through the church or the food pantry.
+NENA is the managing entity for a community garden located behind Chrystal’s Place.
+Residents interested in cultivating a plot can reserve one by calling 717-845-5641, or fill out our contact form.
+Unreserved plots are cultivated to grow produce that is distributed through the food pantry.